Henry Cotton (civil servant)

-Sir Henry John Stedman Cotton, KCSI (13 September 1845 – 22 October 1915) had a long career in the Indian Civil Service, during which he was sympathetic to Indian nationalism.
+Sir Henry John Stedman Cotton, KCSI (13 September 1845 – 22 October 1915) had a long career in the Indian Civil Service, during which he was sympathetic to Indian nationalism and labourers in Assam's tea plantations.
+He was elected the president of the Indian National Congress in 1904 at the height of the Bengal partition.
 After returning to England, he served as a Liberal Party Member of Parliament (MP) for Nottingham East from 1906 to January 1910.

 Early life

-Cotton was born in 1845 in the city of Kumbakonam in the Madras region of India, to Indian-born parents of English descent, Joseph John Cotton (1813-1867) and Susan Jessie Minchin (1823-1888).
+Henry was born in 1845 in the city of Kumbakonam in the Madras region of India, to Indian-born parents of English descent, Joseph John Cotton (1813-1867) and Susan Jessie Minchin (1823-1888).

+He became the Chief Commissioner of Assam in 1897, from which post he retired in 1902.

 Through his paternal great-grandfather Joseph Cotton (1745–1825), Henry John Stedman Cotton was a first cousin once removed of both the judge Henry Cotton (his godfather, who he was named after) and of the African explorer William Cotton Oswell.
 The British man of letters James S. Cotton was his brother.

 In 1848, he left India to be educated in England.
 He entered Magdalen College School in 1856, Brighton College in 1859, and King's College London in 1861.
 After his graduation from college, he took and passed the Indian Civil Service Examination.

 Career

-Cotton joined the Indian Civil Service, arriving in India in 1867.
+Cotton joined the Indian Civil Service in Bengal Presidency, arriving in India in 1867.
 His first posting was at Midnapore, where his immediate superior was Sir William James Herschel, then the local magistrate.
 His eldest son Evan was born in that city in 1868.